Skip to content

 New technology refers to new types of commercial solutions that have not been extensively tested in Finland.
 Typically, this is the first or among the first demonstration plants of its kind.
 The adoption of new technology entails extra costs or risks compared to a corresponding project implemented using conventional technology.

-• A prerequisite for the payment of the granted aid is that the beneficiary of the energy aid submits the final report and its appendices within the agreed reporting period!
+• The granted aid will only be paid after the beneficiary of the energy aid submits a final report with attachments within the reporting period agreed for the project!

 See instructions for applying for funding